BahrainOfficial Name: Kingdom of Bahrain

 Entry, Exit & Visa Requirements

-Visit the Embassy of the Kingdom of Bahrain website for the most current visa information.
+Visit the Embassy of Bahrain website for the most current visa information.

 Requirements for Entry: